philbertshea/tp/docs/DeveloperGuide.md

   the whole tutorial group as some other status like "Not Attended" first.

     * 1e2.
 User enters new data.

+  Steps 1e1 and 1e2 are repeated until the data entered are correct.

+  Use case resumes at step 2.

 * 1f.
 User requests that the student be marked as not attended.